-4.00 Visit to the ruins of Kilbarron Church and Dedication to the Childrens graveyard
+A Visit to the ruins of Kilbarron Church and Dedication to the Childrens graveyard

-3.15 Workshop in Hall: The Story of “Dark Daughter” and Lugaidh Ó Cléirigh.
+The Story of “Dark Daughter” and Lughaidh Ó Cléirigh.

 A number of people including the author of “Dark Daughter” Soinbhe Lally discussed the historic background to the events portrayed in the play seen on the previous night.